-We have discussed in several places the concept of a document of title (also called commodity paper).
+We have discussed in several places the concept of a document of title11 (also called commodity paper12).
 That is a written description, identification, or declaration of goods authorizing the holder-usually a bailee-to receive, hold, and dispose of the document and the goods it covers.
 Examples of documents of title are warehouse receipts, bills of lading, and delivery orders.
 The document of title, properly negotiated (delivered), gives its holder ownership of the goods it represents.
 It is much easier to pass around a piece of paper representing the ownership interest in goods than it is to pass around the goods themselves.

 It is a basic feature of our legal system that a person cannot transfer more rights to property than he owns.
 It would follow here that no holder of a document of title has greater rights in the goods than the holder's transferor-the one from whom she got the document (and thus the goods).
-But there are certain exceptions to this rule; for example, Chapter 17 "Introduction to Sales and Leases" discusses the power of a merchant in certain circumstances to transfer title to goods, even though the merchant himself did not have title to them.
+But there are certain exceptions to this rule; for example, the power of a merchant in certain circumstances to transfer title to goods, even though the merchant himself did not have title to them.
+A critically important exception to the general rule arises when certain types of paper are sold; for example, commercial paper such as checks and notes.
 To conclude this chapter, we discuss the rule as it applies to documents of title, sometimes known as commodity paper.